 An employee who objects to material in his/her file may place a statement in the file relating to the material to which the employee objects.
-An employee may seek the removal of inaccurate or misleading material in his/her personnel file in accordance with the grievance procedure of that agency, including appeal to the Human Resources Commission.
+An employee may seek the removal of what the employee alleges to be inaccurate or misleading material in his/her personnel file in accordance with the grievance procedure of that agency; however, the employee does not have the right to appeal to the Office of Administrative Hearings.
+Also, an employee does not have the right to appeal the contents of a performance appraisal or a written warning.